Sir James Outram, 1st Baronet: Lucknow – 1854

 From Persia he was summoned in June to India, with the brief explanation "We want all our best men here".
 It was said of him at this time that a fox is a fool and a lion a coward by the side of Sir J. Outram.
 Immediately on his arrival in Calcutta he was appointed to command the two divisions of the Bengal army occupying the country from Calcutta to Cawnpore; and to the military control was also joined the commissionership of Oudh.
 Already hostilities had assumed such proportions as to compel Henry Havelock to fall back on Cawnpore, which he held only with difficulty, although a speedy advance was necessary to save the garrison at Lucknow.
 On arriving at Cawnpore with reinforcements, Outram, in admiration of the brilliant deeds of General Havelock, conceded to him the glory of relieving Lucknow, and, waiving his rank, tendered his services to him as a volunteer.
 During the advance he commanded a troop of volunteer cavalry, and performed exploits of great brilliancy at Mangalwar, and in the attack at the Alambagh; and in the final conflict he led the way, charging through a very tempest of fire.
 The volunteer cavalry unanimously voted him the Victoria Cross, but he refused the choice on the grounds that he was ineligible as the general under whom they served.
 Resuming supreme command, he then held the town until the arrival of Sir Colin Campbell, after which he conducted the evacuation of the residency so as completely to deceive the enemy.
 In the second capture of Lucknow, on the commander-in-chief's return, Outram was entrusted with the attack on the side of the Gomti, and afterwards, having recrossed the river, he advanced through the Chattar Manzil to take the residency, thus, in the words of Colin Campbell, putting the finishing stroke on the enemy.
 After the capture of Lucknow he was gazetted lieutenant-general.
 While in Lucknow he employed a code whereby letters were transliterated using the Greek alphabet, which was a common practice in the military at the time.

+Major-General Sir Francis Edward Archibald Chamier, CB, CIE, IMM**, (1833 - 1923) served as a Lieutenant where he was Aide-de-Camp and Persian interpreter to General Sir James Outram, 1st Baronet, during the Indian Mutiny where he took part in the relief of Lucknow in 1857.